After 2-Year Battle, House Panel to Interview Trump Counsel Don McGahn

 The House Judiciary Committee is poised to question former White House counsel Don McGahn behind closed doors on Friday, two years after House Democrats originally sought his testimony as part of investigations into former President Donald Trump.

-The long-awaited interview is the result of an agreement reached last month in federal court.
+The long-awaited interview is the result of an agreement reached last month in federal court, and a transcript will be publicly released within a week.
 House Democrats — then investigating whether Trump tried to obstruct the Justice Department’s probes into his presidential campaign’s ties to Russia — originally sued after McGahn defied an April 2019 subpoena on Trump’s orders.

 That same month, the Justice Department released a redacted version of special counsel Robert Mueller’s report on the matter.
 In the report, Mueller pointedly did not exonerate President Donald Trump of obstruction of justice but also did not recommend prosecuting him, citing Justice Department policy against indicting a sitting president.
 Mueller’s report quoted extensively from interviews with McGahn, who described the president’s efforts to stifle the investigation.